benjamin-heasly/geffenlab-ephys-pipeline/README.md

 For docs on getting started with processing on the cortex server, please see:
  - [cortex-user-setup.md](./cortex-user-setup.md)
  - [cortex-first-run.md](./cortex-first-run.md)

+To upload data to cortex and download results from cortex, plese see:
  - [cortex-moving-data.md](./cortex-moving-data.md)

 # Overview